 INQ 111 (Introduction to a Liberal Arts Education) is a four-semester-hour course designed to introduce students to the life of the mind and engage them in liberal learning.
 With the exception of students who take part in the Honors Program, all first-time, full-time college students who are less than one academic year past high school graduation when they enter Westminster will take INQ 111 in their first fall semester.
-INQ 211 is a course with outcomes and objectives similar to INQ 111, but is designed for students who have more college or life experience than traditional first-year students, including transfer students with 34 or fewer credit hours accepted for Westminster credit, students who begin their Westminster College experience in the spring semester.
+INQ 2111 is a course with outcomes and objectives similar to INQ 111, but is designed for students who have more college or life experience than traditional first-year students, including transfer students with 27 or fewer credit hours accepted for Westminster credit, students who are more than one academic year from their high school graduation, and students who begin their Westminster College experience in the spring semester.